-The Benton name is inspired by the movie The Curious Case of Benjamin Button in which the protagonist reverses the ageing cycle and grows younger with time.
-This reflects the company’s desire to restore skin back to its original, healthy condition without harmful ingredients.
+Benton aims to restore skin back to its original, healthy condition without harmful ingredients.
 And this is another product that fulfils that objective.

 The mist comes consistently packaged with the brand’s other tea tree products so is easily recognisable.
 The solid plastic bottle is both attractive and hygienic.
-The mist is vacuum sealed so the dispensing mechanism contributes to product preservation by suppressing oxidation.
-It is not possible to remove the spray nozzle from the body of the container.
+Its vacuum sealed so the dispensing mechanism contributes to product preservation by suppressing oxidation.
+It’s not possible to remove the spray nozzle from the body of the container.
 The inner tube appears to be sized slightly longer than the height of the bottle so as to assist with collection of the last drops when near empty.
 This product is not new, just repackaged, although it is new to me as I have never tried the 40ml version.
-The size and packaging solution has been improved but the formula remains the same.
+The size and packaging solution has been improved but the formula remains consistent.

-It is instantly refreshing the moment it touches the skin, delivering an immediate cooling effect.
-I am quite generous with the amount I apply and if excessive, I pat it in like I would a regular toner.
+It’s instantly refreshing the moment it touches the skin, delivering an immediate cooling effect.
+I’m quite generous with the amount I apply and if excessive, I pat it in like I would a regular toner.
 It leaves my skin feeling refreshed and calm, the effects of a super soothing formula.
 I don’t suffer acne but do have a little redness around my chin.
 Also, having combination skin, my T-zone is prone to oiliness.
 Both redness and oil balance appear to respond positively to this mist.
-They are both temporary improvements but improvements nonetheless.
+They are temporary improvements but improvements nonetheless.

 Although you can use this in place of a regular hydrating toner, I prefer to apply it randomly throughout the day, commencing with a pre-sunscreen spray and then spritzing to revitalise tired skin as needed.
-Sometimes, I am guilty of over spritzing mists (particularly in testing phase), so it is comforting that the formula is so gentle.
+Sometimes, I’m guilty of over spritzing mists (particularly in testing phase), so it’s comforting that the formula is so gentle.
 My skin has reacted positively to this product no matter the sequence or frequency of application.

 Without lab conditions, I found it difficult to capture before and after improvements on mild redness so decided to show you the immediate effects of spraying the mist on my left hand and comparing it to my right.
 From the image above, you can see that after 3 pumps, the left hand looks brighter, fresher, more even and maybe even has tighter looking pores.
 Although you could argue that the light is a factor, I can assure you, the difference was real, its effects visible for around 30 minutes.
 I tested it the other way around, (spray on the right hand) to make sure the difference was not just the natural appearance of my skin and the same results were observed.